techidaily/site-win11-tips/source/_posts/5-effective-steps-for-lifelong-disabling-of-windows-defender.md

 ### 1\.
 Disable Microsoft Defender Using Group Policy Editor

  Group Policy Editor is an excellent tool using which you can customize Windows settings with ease.
 However, it is only reserved for Windows Pro and Enterprise users.
-Check out[how to access the Group Policy Editor on Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) if you're using that version.
+Check out [how to access the Group Policy Editor on Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) if you're using that version.

  Here’s how to disable Microsoft Defender using Group Policy Editor:

-1. Press**Win + R** to[launch the Run command box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
+1. Press**Win + R** to [launch the Run command box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
 Type**gpedit.msc** in the text input area and press the Enter key.
 2. Group Policy Editor will launch.
 Click on the**Computer Configuration** option on the home page.
 3. Navigate to**Administrative Templates > Windows Components** .
 4. Locate and click on the Microsoft Defender Antivirus option.
 Double-click on the**Turn-off Microsoft Defender Antivirus** policy to edit its settings.